jgcape/SugarFixedCloud2.0/README.md

 # About SugarFixed

-SugarFixed uses Tesseract.js OCR to identify how many of the 50+ different types of sugar are hiding in your food!
+SugarFixed uses Optical Character Recognition (OCR) throug the Google Vision API to identify how many of the 50+ different types of sugar are hiding in your food!

 # Dependencies
 * nodemon
-* tesseract.js

 ## Run
 1. Install package.json dependencies